mpv-player/mpv/DOCS/man/vo.rst

     Shared memory video output driver without hardware acceleration that works whenever X11 is present.

+    Since mpv 0.30.0, you may need to use ``--profile=sw-fast`` to get decent performance.

     .. note:: This is a fallback only, and should not be normally used.

 ``vdpau`` (X11 only)